Joan Samson

-"The Auctioneer", published in 1976 is described as a story that borders on horror, a story about how a community is torn apart by a single person.
-It has been translated to Spanish, Dutch, Italian and recently to Catalan and Polish.
+The Auctioneer, published in 1976 is described as a story that borders on horror, a story about how a community is torn apart by a single person.
+It has been translated to Spanish (editorial Ultramar-Spain, and editorial Emecé-Argentina, both in 1977), Dutch, Italian and recently to Catalan, Polish and French.
 It is considered one of the best-selling horror novels of the 1970s, selling over a million copies.